-It turns out that operads are the most difficult example from this perspective and there are several nc--generali\--zations.
-This is because the straight--forward way of treating the graphs along which the compositions are defined needs to be interpreted.
-Namely taking disjoint unions of rooted trees one arrives at rooted forests, that is collections of rooted trees.
-This changes the number of outputs from strictly $1$ to any number $m$,which is simply the number of trees in the forest.
-There are at least 4 ways how to deal with this: \begin{enumerate} \item The PROP generated by an operad \item Nc--dioperad generated by an operad
+It turns out that operads are the most difficult example from this perspective and there are several nc-generalizations.
+This is because the straightforward way of treating the graphs along which the compositions are defined needs to be interpreted.
+Namely taking disjoint unions of rooted trees one arrives at rooted forests.
+This changes the number of outputs from strictly $1$ to any number $m$; the number of trees in the forest.
+There are at least 4 ways to deal with this: \begin{enumerate} \item The PROP generated by an operad \item Nc-dioperad generated by an operad

 \item The free nc--version according to \cite{feynman}. \item The $B_+$ construction or operads with nc multiplication. \end{enumerate} For a given operad $\O$ there is always a free extension $\O^{nc}$ yielding an object of the given class.